 - Group level contacts in departments such as Finance, Compliance, etc - Divisional level contacts in departments such as HR - Office level contacts for data such as some local office volunteering or some environmental data The data is then sense checked by Informa's Sustainability team.
 Transparency, honesty and integrity in sustainability reporting We seek to present a fair reflection of our work on sustainability.
 We use the reporting principles from the GRI guidance (GRI 1 - Foundation document) to ensure that our sustainability reporting is accurate and does not make unsubstantiated claims about our environmental or social impacts, avoiding what is sometimes called greenwashing.
 These principles are: accuracy, balance, clarity, comparability, reliability and timeliness.
 To meet these requirements, - We focus on our most material issues - We are transparent about our reporting methodology - We report based on accepted sustainability frameworks such as GRI, SASB and TCFD and also seek to present information that is important and material.
-We do not overemphasise issues that are immaterial to the company or have limited relevance to stakeholders - We provide at least annual updates on progress against our commitments in our sustainability reports - We seek independent verification of our data Data assurance Each year, Informa's internal audit team reviews a selection of externally reported data from the Sustainability Report.
+We do not overemphasise issues that are immaterial to the company or have limited relevance to stakeholders - We provide at least annual updates on progress against our commitments in our sustainability reports - We seek independent verification of our data Materiality assessment process Our most recent double materiality assessment was undertaken in 2023, facilitated by an independent consultant.
+To identify key sustainability issues for Informa and our stakeholders, the assessment included a desktop review of group risk registers, existing materiality assessments, and current sustainability strategy.
+We also examined public sources such as reporting frameworks and sustainability indices.
+Interviews were conducted with internal and external stakeholders including investors, industry associations and groups familiar with our customers.
+The results of this assessment are detailed in our latest sustainability report.
+Data assurance Each year, Informa's internal audit team reviews a selection of externally reported data from the Sustainability Report.
 To further increase our data accuracy and in response to stakeholder requests, we introduced external assurance over a selection of our data in 2019.
-The data in scope of external assurance for 2022 is indicated with an (A) in the table below.
+The data in scope of external assurance for 2023 is indicated with an (A) in the table below.

 We engaged Bureau Veritas to undertake a limited assurance engagement using the ISAE 3000 assurance standards.
 Their conclusion and a summary of the work they performed is included within their assurance statement which is available on our website at: www.informa.com/sustainability/sustainability/reports.
 The following section details the definitions and methodologies we use for each of the five pillars that form part if our sustainability programme: content, customers, community, colleagues and environment.